icon-project/icon-project.github.io/docs/create_transaction_signature.md

 ## Create signature

 The first step is making a serialized signature.
 Using the `secp256k1` library, create recoverable ECDSA signature of a transaction.
 At this point, transaction hash is used as message data (used for validation of transaction).
-The result data should be 64 bytes serialized signature (R, S) + 1bytes recovery id (V).
+The result data should be 64 bytes serialized signature (R, S) + 1 byte recovery id (V).

 The final step is encoding serialized signature.
 Based on Base64, encode serialized signature.